 Summary of the LSAT

-The Law School Admission Test (LSAT) is a six-section examination with a total testing time of three hours and 30 minutes.
-All students who sit for the LSAT can assume that they will take two Logical Reasoning sections, one Analytical Reasoning section, one Reading Comprehension section, and one Writing section.
-The sixth section is unidentified, experimental, and unscored; this section is typically referred to as "variable."
-The variable section can be either Logical Reasoning, Analytical Reasoning, or Reading Comprehension, but not Writing.
+The Law School Admission Test (LSAT) is a four-section exam with a total testing time of two hours and 30 minutes.
+All students who sit for the LSAT will complete two scored Logical Reasoning sections, one scored Reading Comprehension section, and one unscored section that will be either Logical Reasoning or Reading Comprehension.
 Each section of the LSAT is separately timed and lasts for 35 minutes.
-All questions on the Logical Reasoning, Analytical Reasoning, and Reading Comprehension sections are multiple choice, while the Writing section requires test-takers to compose a single argumentative essay.
+All questions on the Logical Reasoning and Reading Comprehension sections are multiple choice, and test takers are given one 10-minute break after completing the second test section.
+The LSAT can be taken remotely with a virtual proctor or at a designated testing center.

 Logical Reasoning Section

 The LSAT's two or three Logical Reasoning sections include 24-26 questions each.
-According to the Law School Admission Council (LSAC), the developer and administrator of the test, these questions "evaluate a test-taker's ability to understand, analyze, criticize, and complete arguments."
+According to the Law School Admission Council (LSAC), the developer and administrator of the test, these questions "evaluate a test taker's ability to understand, analyze, criticize, and complete arguments."
 All Logical Reasoning questions are preceded by short passages of text, and these passages may be the subject of either one or two questions.
-Textual passages are similar to material found in general-interest publications such as magazines or newspapers, and students will not need advance knowledge of the law to complete these or any LSAT exercises.
+Textual passages are similar to material found in general-interest publications such as magazines or newspapers, and students will not need advance knowledge of the law to complete these (or any) LSAT exercises.
 All LSAT multiple-choice questions have five answer options.

 Reading Comprehension Section

-Variable Section
+Variable or Experimental Section